nordic-rse/nordic-rse.github.io/content/_index.md

 ### News

-- **Conference 2024**: An in person [Nordic RSE conference](/events/2024-in-person-conference/)
-  is coming up on May 30-31st 2024 at Aalto University in Espoo, Finland.
+- **Conference 2024**: In May we met at Aalto University in Espoo, Finland  [Nordic RSE conference](/events/2024-in-person-conference/) for our first in-person conference.
+We met with about 30 RSE and RSE interested people to learn, network and discuss.
+Blog post coming soon!

 ### Who we are